 Making Album Covers and Branded Marketing Collateral in a Snap

-The cover for their single “Nowhere” incorporates original artwork from Hierro’s sister, Lucia, with Spark finishing touches and text.
+The cover for their single “Nowhere” incorporates original artwork from Hierro’s sister, Lucia, with Adobe Spark finishing touches and text.
 Not only is it an eye-catching graphic for social, BOTC used it on their own website where the song is for sale, and on streaming platforms including Spotify and iTunes.
-The use of Spark to repurpose custom or commissioned artwork or photos is a winning strategy for BOTC, giving them limitless versatility in how to showcase and get the most out of high-quality source material.
+The use of Adobe Spark to repurpose custom or commissioned artwork or photos is a winning strategy for BOTC, giving them limitless versatility in how to showcase and get the most out of high-quality source material.

 Incorporating their logo, which Hierro and Diaz created with graphic designer Michael Manzione III, has been key in building brand awareness and growing their fan base.
-With Spark, they can easily tweak the look and feel of their logo to fit the specific needs of an individual project and seamlessly layer in complementary text and graphics for a cohesive, polished look.
+With Adobe Spark, they can easily tweak the look and feel of their logo to fit the specific needs of an individual project and seamlessly layer in complementary text and graphics for a cohesive, polished look.

 BOTC’s Guide to Releasing EPs on Social Media

 The recipe for generating buzz about new work will be a little different for every artist, but for BOTC there are a few key steps to getting the word out.
 Here’s the breakdown of their typical promotion strategy: